gabefreedman/pta-outliers/README.md

-# pta-likelihood
+# pta-outliers
-pta-likelihood is based on, and largely replicates, the pulsar timing Bayesian-inference pipeline of piccard (https://github.com/vhaasteren/piccard).
+pta-outliers is based on, and largely replicates, the pulsar timing Bayesian-inference pipeline of piccard (https://github.com/vhaasteren/piccard).

 This code extracts from piccard the hmcLikelihood object